-- being familiar with their panel's funding program, its guidelines and application process - being familiar with obligations under the Queensland Government's Code of Conduct and other legislation (outlined within this document) including reporting and managing conflicts of interest - providing independent, evidence-based reviews of applications in a fair, transparent and consistent manner and by the agreed deadlines - participating in panel meetings to discuss assessment, and agree upon funding recommendations - providing meaningful feedback on applications for Arts Queensland to provide to both successful and unsuccessful applicants and government stakeholders - providing Arts Queensland with sector insights and advice on funding guidelines, criteria, programs, and policy - participating in induction, moderation and other formal meetings as required.
+- they are familiar with their panel's funding program, its guidelines and application process - they understand their obligations under the Queensland Government's Code of Conduct and other legislation (outlined within this document) including reporting and managing conflicts of interest - they can provide independent, evidence-based reviews of applications in a fair, transparent and consistent manner and by the agreed deadlines - they are able to participate in panel meetings to discuss assessment, and agree upon funding recommendations - they can provide clear, concise, meaningful feedback on applications for Arts Queensland to provide to both successful and unsuccessful applicants and other government stakeholders - they are able to participate in induction, moderation and other formal meetings as required.

-Each panel will have a Chairperson whose responsibilities include:
+In addition to the above, some panels may have a Chairperson whose responsibilities include:

-- chairing panel moderation meetings and ensuring panel members have reasonable opportunity to express their views - clarifying or interpreting issues that may be uncertain - when required, leading (or making provision for) private First Nations-only discussion - confirming the list of applications recommended for approval and their ranking - meeting with Arts Queensland or the Minister when required - providing information and advice to Arts Queensland related to the panel's consideration of applications to a fund
+- chairing panel moderation meetings and ensuring panel members have opportunity to express their views - clarifying or interpreting issues as they arise - when required, leading (or making provision for) private First Nations-only discussion - confirming the list of applications recommended for approval and their ranking - meeting with Arts Queensland or the Minister when required.

-A Deputy Chairperson will also be selected for each panel and will act on behalf of the Chairperson in their absence or where they are unable to participate due to a conflict of interest.
+A Deputy Chairperson may also be selected for each panel and will act on behalf of the Chairperson in their absence or where they are unable to participate due to a conflict of interest.
 If neither the Chairperson or Deputy Chair can attend the meeting or identify a conflict of interest with the same applicant, Arts Queensland will delegate the role of Chairperson to another panel member.